Eight years ago, I swore I would never get another tattoo but recently, I got an arrow tattoo. The arrow tattoo has a variety of meanings for me.

 The arrow tattoo means I can fight back

 Psalm 11 is one of those verses that came into my life and has become a "life verse."
-It's short, yet powerful.
-And it's helped me understand why I've faced pain in life, yet God's justice and heart for me.
+It's short, yet it's powerful and means a lot to me.
+Psalm 11 has helped me understand why I've faced so much pain in life, yet how God's justice and heart are still for me.